-- Select File > Import > Images.
-You can also open it from any other Import option that allows you customization of the vectorization parameters (i.e. From Scanner). - 2.
-Browse for and select your file and decide on your Layer options. - In the Vectorization section, click on the Add New Preset button.
+Select File > Import > Images.
+You can also open it from any other Import option that allows you customization of the vectorization parameters (i.e. From Scanner).
+2. Browse for and select your file and decide on your Layer options.

 The Vectorization Parameters dialog box appears.